viviandotdev/ObsidianVault/30 Notes/System design study framework.md

 - create diagrams and grabbing referencing all the blocks
 - **retrospective revision**
 	- everyday draw out the diagrams referencing the correct blocks for each problem
+	- as you get closed to the interview deadline create the retrospective tables
 	- log your work and progress
+**when should you start doing retrospective studies? **
+- i think while you are going through, as you finish the easy problems, you can start to retrospectively review them